capn-freako/agda_misc/simple_essence.lagda.md

 Here, we define the abstract type classes we'll be using in our proofs.
 We use a slight variation on the approach taken in the standard library "bundles", because it yields cleaner, more succinct, abstract code capable of _automatic instance selection_.

+**Question:** What is the cost of this?
+There must be some reason why the architects of the standard library chose not to do it this way.

 **Note:** We've removed our previously defined custom typeclass: `Additive`, in favor of `Ring` defined in the Agda standard library.
 We've kept `Scalable`, for now, in order to get some incremental progress working and checked in before attempting to use `Module` and friends.